-The school will keep a record of all medicines administered to individual pupils, how and how much was administered, when and by whom on the reverse side of the permission sheet.
+The school will keep a record of all medicines administered to individual pupils, using stating what, how and how much was administered, when and by whom.
 Any side effects of the medication to be administered at school will be noted.
 A second person will witness the administration of all medicines including controlled drugs.
-These sheets will then be stored securely.